 “[A] trademark defendant’s mental state is a highly important consideration in determining whether an award of profits is appropriate.”
 Romag Fasteners, Inc. v.
-Fossil, Inc., 140 S. Ct.
-1492, 1497 (2020); Lindy Pen, 982 F.2d at 1406 (“The intent of the infringer is relevant evidence on the issue of awarding profits and damages and the amount.”).
+Fossil, Inc., 590 U.S. 212, 219 (2020); Lindy Pen, 982 F.2d at 1406 (“The intent of the infringer is relevant evidence on the issue of awarding profits and damages and the amount.”).
 However, a plaintiff need not show that a defendant acted with a particular mental state, such as willfulness, to be entitled to an award of profits.
-Romag Fasteners, 140 S. Ct. at 1497 (noting that willfulness is not an “inflexible precondition” to recover a defendant’s profits); Harbor Breeze Corp., 28 F.4th at 38 (same).
+Romag Fasteners, 590 U.S. at 219 (noting that willfulness is not an “inflexible precondition” to recover a defendant's profits); Harbor Breeze Corp., 28 F.4th at 38 (same).

-Revised June 2024
+Revised June 2025